Alexander Bogomazov: Introducing Spectralism, 'The Sawmill', late 1910s–1920s

 In 1917, the anti-Establishment artist welcomed the ideas of October Revolution, joining Olexandra Exter in Agitprop decoration of trains and boats.
 Yet, contrary to the later development and interpretation of Bolshevik Revolution, he saw the fall of Russian Empire and the ideas of revolution as contributing to the release of Ukrainian national artistic potential, and in tune with the proclamation of Ukrainian Independence of 1917-18.
 His speech to the first All-Ukrainian Artists’ Congress in June 1918 was that of a fiercely patriotic artist, slamming art schools for sticking to ‘guidelines from the North’ (i.e. Russia) where ‘the spirit of Academism destroys the mind’ and young Ukrainian artists had been ‘deprived of their individuality, while their souls poisoned’.

 While teaching, Bohomazov continues with his analysis of art theory throughout the 1920s, creating his own colour charts, exploring the effect of contrast in variation of colour tonalities.
-Whilst Bohomazov’s theories remain to be further thoroughly studied, his innovative ideas were formalised in 1927 as part of the set course at the Kiev Art Institute.
+Whilst Bohomazov's theories remain to be further thoroughly studied, his innovative ideas were formalised in 1927 as part of the set course at the Kyiv Art Institute.
 Same year, he became the founding member of the Association of the Revolutionary Masters of Ukraine (ARMU), together with David Burliuk, Vadym Meller, Viktor Palmov, Vasyl Yermylov and others.

-In 1927, Oleksandr Bohomazov began the last and one of most ambitious projects of his career - triptych 'The Sawmill.
+In 1927, Oleksandr Bohomazov began the last and one of the most ambitious projects of his career – triptych 'The Sawmill.
 This work became the culmination of his creative life and took his style to new level, with the artist himself calling it Spectralism.

 The format of the triptych was also unique for that art period, and is known to be the only triptych art piece of the Ukrainian and Russian avant-garde.
 'The Sawmill' embodied the main views of Bohomazov, set forth in the treatise "Painting and Its Elements".
 It took 3 years for Bohomazov to create the work, with more than 300 sketches created for this picture.
 Only two of the three paintings were finalised before the artist death in June 1930.
 The third piece exists in a form of a final draft piece.
 The paintings from 'Sawmills were exhibited in the Soviet pavilion at the Venice Biennale in 1930.
 It was later also taken for exhibitions in Sweden in 1931 and in Japan in 1932.

 The work was significantly damaged during the trip to the Venice Biennale and during the next world "tour", immediately after its creation.
-It was since then stored in the 'Special Fund' of NAMU, which was miraculously left untacked during the Soviet rule & Nazi occupation.
+It was since then stored in the 'Special Fund' of NAMU, which was miraculously left intact during the Soviet rule & Nazi occupation.
 The work 'Tuning Saws' was exhibited for the first time in 90 years in 2019 as part of the NAMU exhibition 'Bohomazov: Creative Laboratory', after a three-year restoration.